mfahad960/Efficient-Data-Stream-Anomaly-Detection/README.md

 ### Key Functions

-- `generate_data_stream()`: Simulates a continuous data stream with a sine wave and noise.
+- `generate_data_stream()`: Simulates a continuous, oscillating data stream represented by a sine wave and noise.
 Occasional anomalies are injected.
-- `z_score_algorithm()`: Calculates the Z-Score for a data point and determines if it’s an anomaly.
+- `z_score_algorithm()`: Calculates the Z-Score for a data point and determines if it is an anomaly.
-- `detect_anomalies()`: Applies the Z-Score algorithm to the data stream and stores the indices of detected anomalies.
+- `detect_anomalies()`: Applies the Z-score algorithm to the data stream and stores the indices of detected anomalies.
 - `real_time_plot()`: Plots the data stream in real-time, marking anomalies as red points.

 ### Error Handling and Edge Cases